Palmero96/Mars-or-Die/README.md

    - So far the Earth and Mars orbit the sun in circular orbits.
    - The orbits are drawn in the screen using GL_LINE_LOOP and drawing multiple lines of these kind in a for loop.
+May 14th 2017
+   - Added Venus.
+   - Implemented the 'Shot' class, which point is to reflect the trayectory that our shuttle must go through.
+Eventually it will be drawn just when you press a certain key, Alt+Ctrl+Shift+N+F11, for instance.